Estella Mims Pyfrom

 She is the second oldest of six daughters and one son.
 Estella’s father, Roy L. Mims, was a migrant worker, a crew leader and a camp manager for many years.
 Her father migrated to the north, with his family and transported many other poor families as a contractor, to harvest produce during the summer months.
 He traveled for more than eighteen years, transporting migrant workers, by driving trucks and buses to the camps.
 As they traveled to the north to harvest produce, her father never left his family behind.
 Both parents were industrious individuals and were considered Migrant Pioneers of the time.
 Neither parent had more than a fourth grade education.
 Estella’s mother traveled to assist her husband with the crew and operated a sandwich wagon during working hours in the fields.

-Estella was the Glades Area Representative on the Palm Beach County Comprehensive Board of Directors for Mental Health and is responsible for bringing mental health services to the Glades.
+As an adult, Estella worked very hard in her community and was a dedicated wife and mother to her children and other children in her neighborhood circle.
+Estella was the Glades Area Representative on the Palm Beach County Comprehensive Board of Directors for Mental Health and is responsible for bringing mental health services to the Glades area.
 Estella served on the Board of County Commission on the Status of Women for four (4) years.
 She was a National and State Supervisor for Girl’s’ Clubs and a Girl Scout Troop Leader for several years.
 She was President of several local community organizations, a member of Alpha Kappa Alpha Sorority, Inc. and a member of a local church.

 The Most Concerned Teacher of the Year

-Estella Pyfrom is the mother of four well-adjusted children and 11 grandchildren.
+Estella Pyfrom is the proud mother of four well-adjusted children, thirteen (13) grandchildren and 2 great grandchildren.
 All four of her children have excelled personally and professionally.
 Her oldest son, Gene A Pyfrom, is a retired Manager of a Gymnastic facility for which he was the owner.
-Her second oldest son, Lieutenant Colonel Juan A. Pyfrom, earned a Jurist Doctorate Degree in International Law and is a JAGG Officer in the United States Army.
-Her oldest daughter, Dr. Karen Abrams, was recently appointed principal of Pahokee Elementary School in Pahokee, Florida, and her youngest daughter, Mia L. Pyfrom, who is working as one of several Learning Team Facilitators for the Palm Beach School District.
+Her second oldest son, Colonel Juan A. Pyfrom, earned a Jurist Doctorate Degree in International Law and is a JAGG Officer in the United States Army.
+Her oldest daughter, Dr. Karen Abrams, Principal of Pahokee Elementary School in Pahokee, Florida, and her youngest daughter, Mia L. Pyfrom, who is working as a support staff at Turning Point Alternative School with Palm Beach County School District.

-After forty eight years of service to the Palm Beach County School District, Estella retired for two years, only to return back to the system as a classroom teacher and later as a Guidance Counselor.
-Estella returned with a passion to help under achieving and underprivileged children and families as well as culturally and economically disadvantage children and families improve their lives.
+After forty-eight years of service to the Palm Beach County School District, Estella retired for two years, only to return back to the system as a classroom teacher and later as a Guidance Counselor.
+Estella returned with a passion to help under achieving and underprivileged children and families as well as culturally and economically disadvantaged children and families improve their lives.

 Estella’s Brilliant Bus

 Estella’s Brilliant Bus, formerly known as Project Aspiration, is a customized mobile learning center, designed to travel to communities and deliver services where service is needed.
-Estella’s Brilliant Bus will serve children and families throughout Palm Beach County.
+Estella’s Brilliant Bus will serve children and families throughout Palm Beach County and the world.
 Estella’s Brilliant Bus was designed and created by Estella Pyfrom.

-Estella believes that by forming alliances with agencies in communities who have similar missions and who have been awarded grants, have grant funds to provide services and join partnerships to serve hard to reach individuals will be beneficial.
-The learning center will travel to communities where service is needed.
-Presently, she is focusing on grant writing, agency donations, and sponsorships that have a passion to help improve the quality of life for individuals throughout the communities in Palm Beach, Martin and Broward Counties.
+I believe that by forming alliances with agencies in communities who have similar missions and who have been awarded grants, have grant funds to provide services can form partnerships to serve hard to reach individuals and all will benefit from the union.
+The learning center travels to communities where service is needed.
+Estella will continue to seek financial assistance and continue to collaborative community stakeholders provide resources to help improve the quality of life for children and families who are in need of our services.
 We will make a difference…one child at a time and/or one family at a time.

-During the past two years, Estella has organized and operated a food pantry and is now a partner with Feeding South Florida, which is a regional branch of Feeding America distributing food to approx. 3,000 individuals each month.
+During the past four years, Estella organized and operated 3 food pantries and is now a partner with Feeding South Florida, which is a regional branch of Feeding America, distributing food to approx. 3,000 individuals each month

 Estella’s Award Celebration